Infineon/mtb-example-hal-spi-master/README.md

 If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
 Follow the instructions in the ["Secure Boot" SDK user guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

+1. Connect the SPI pins of the [Supported kits](#supported-kits-make-variable-target) using the instructions in the [Hardware setup](#hardware-setup) section.

+   **Note:** Make sure to use jumper wires to establish a connection between the master and slave on two kits.

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+2. Connect the SPI master kit to your PC using the provided USB cable through the KitProg3 USB connector.

-2. Open a terminal program and select the KitProg3 COM port.
+3. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-3. Program the board using one of the following:
+4. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>